pivot-access-ltd/bma-offline-docs/src/how-to-install-maas.md

 Codename:	focal
 ```

-5. Check your running MAAS install (by looking at the information on the bottom of the machine list) to make sure you're running the 3.1 Beta release.
+5. Check your running MAAS install (by looking at the information on the bottom of the machine list) to make sure you're running the 3.1 release.

-6. If this didn't work, you will need to restore from the backup you made in step 1, and consider obtaining separate hardware to install MAAS 3.1 Beta.
+6. If this didn't work, you will need to restore from the backup you made in step 1, and consider obtaining separate hardware to install MAAS 3.1.
 rad-end

 rad-begin /snap/2.9/ui /snap/2.9/cli